Nick Pratto Player Props: Royals vs. Marlins

 Nick Pratto At The Plate

-- Pratto has eight doubles, four home runs and 16 walks while batting .298.
+- Pratto has nine doubles, four home runs and 16 walks while batting .298.

-- Pratto will look to extend his four-game hitting streak.
-He's batting .278 with two homers in his last outings.
+- Pratto enters this game on a five-game hitting streak.
+During his last games, he's hitting .316 with two homers.

-- Pratto has picked up a hit in 62.9% of his 35 games this year, with multiple hits in 31.4% of them.
+- Pratto has picked up a hit in 63.9% of his 36 games this season, with multiple hits in 30.6% of those games.

-- In 22.9% of his games this season, Pratto has had at least one RBI.
-He's picked up more than one in 14.3% and driven in three or more of his team's runs in two contests.

-- He has scored in 12 of 35 games this year, and more than once 4 times.
+- He has scored in 13 games this year (36.1%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.